tiranmi2-pixel/AccountingResearch/README.md

 **Purpose**

-* Builds a compact CSV used for:
+* Builds a compact CSV used for downloading the NCSR filings from the EDGAR:

   * manual website searches (TSR presence)
   * EDGAR downloader workflows (CIK-driven)